Key Takeaway

 Sleep and Recovery

 Disrupted sleep from overnight calls worsens metabolic function and increases cortisol.
-While semaglutide does not fix sleep patterns, the weight loss it facilitates can improve sleep apnea (common among overweight first responders) and overall sleep quality.
+While semaglutide doesn't fix sleep patterns, the weight loss it helps with can improve sleep apnea (common among overweight first responders) and overall sleep quality.

 Fitness Standards and Performance